zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-admin-server/README.md

 For more info about the tool, please visit the tool's [homepage](https://github.com/zappee/jms-message-sender).

 ## 9) The `common-utils` bash library
-The `common-utils` is a collection of bash functions that you can use from any of the four WebLogic lifecycle methods, mentioned in the previous chapters.
+The `common-utils` is a collection of bash functions that you can use from the server lifecycle scripts, mentioned in the previous chapters.
 The functions simplify the usage of some often used commands like
 * create a new Oracle database schema
 * keep up to date your database schema with the [Liquibase](https://www.liquibase.org)
 * execution of any SQL command
-* execution of external SQL/DDL file
+* execution of an external SQL/DDL file
-* JAR, WAR, or EAR deployment to WebLogic server as a library or application
+* JAR, WAR, or EAR deployment to WebLogic server as a library or an application
-* read values from standard `*.properties` files
+* read values from a standard `*.properties` file

 In order to you can use bash functions, you need to include the `common-utils.sh` library to your bash script with the `source ./common-utils.sh` command.

-The library in the Docker image sits under the `/home/oracle` directory.
+The library locates under the `/home/oracle` directory.

 ### 9.1) Create an Oracle database schema
 * Command: `createDbSchema <username> <password>`